Gottox/child_pty/README.md

     the underlying process nor will call `#end()` close the child processes fd.
 To end the underlying process call `ChildProcess#kill('SIGHUP')` instead.
+  * PtyRwStream will emit the `'end'` Event when the child process exits.

 Examples
 --------